lars1050/csc341-s24/prog-assign-csc341/prog05-sort/README.md

 ### IMPLEMENTATION

 Start the implementation by duplicating your prog04 folder in your working directory.
-Move the COPY of that folder up 1 level.
+Rename the COPY of that folder prog05-sort.

 #### Recursive Binary Search Method